xavierpok/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: UC03 - Add a person**
+**Use case: UC03 - Add a contact**

 **MSS**

-1. User lists the person (UC01)
+1. User lists contacts (UC01).
-2. User requests to add a person
+2. User requests to add a contact.
-3. Connexion adds the person
+3. Connexion adds the contact.

     Use case ends.

 **Extensions**

 * 2a.
-Connexion detects an error in the entered details
+Connexion detects an error in the entered details.

     * 2a1.
 Connexion shows an error message.

       Use case resumes at step 1.

-**Use case: UC04 - Filter for person via a specified field**
+**Use case: UC04 - Filter for contacts via a specified field**

 **MSS**

-1. User enters field name and keywords
+1. User enters field name and keywords.
-2. Connexion shows all persons whose field containing the keywords
+2. Connexion shows all contacts that contains the keywords in the specified field.

     Use case ends.

-**Use case: UC05 - Update a person**
+**Use case: UC05 - Update a contact**

 **MSS**

-1. User lists the person (UC01)
+1. User lists contacts (UC01).
-2. User requests to update a person
+2. User requests to update a contact.
-3. Connexion updates person's information
+3. Connexion updates contact's information.

     Use case ends.